leoj3n/prezto/modules/git/README.md

   - `gpc` updates remote refs along with associated objects and adds *origin* as an upstream reference for the current branch.
   - `gpp` pulls and pushes from origin to origin.
+  - `gpuo` updates remote refs along with associated objects and sets upstream to origin.
+  - `gpul` updates remote refs along with associated objects and sets upstream to leoj3n.
+  - `gpuom` updates remote refs along with associated objects and sets upstream to leoj3n for master.

 ### Rebase